Recipes Right for Your Family

 - Small pot with lid

 - Use any veggies you like.
-Try using 1½ cups chopped tomatoes, steamed cauliflower, cooked peas, butternut squash, or spinach instead of broccoli.
+Try using 1½ cups chopped tomatoes, steamed cauliflower, or cooked peas or spinach instead of broccoli.

 - For a heartier version, in step 8 add 1 (12-ounce) can tuna, packed in water, drained.
 Or, add cubed and cooked chicken pieces.